vttale/serve-stale/README.md

    client response timer has elapsed, the resolver should then check its cache to see whether there is expired data that would satisfy the request.
-If so, it adds that data to the response message with a TTL greater than 0 per Section 4.
+If so, it adds that data to the response message with a TTL greater than 0 (as specified in Section 4).
 The response is then sent to the client while the resolver continues its attempt to refresh the data.

    When no authorities are able to be reached during a resolution attempt, the resolver should attempt to refresh the delegation and